nballier/MLDS/2021Assignment/Readme.md

-## Deadline = Feb 28th midnight
+## Deadline = March 7th midnight
 Assignment : a replication study \
-1- the docker with the system and the code \
+1- the docker with the system (if required, eg D.3) and the code  or executable code 'as is' on github \
-2- A two-page paper summarizing your work.
+2- A two-page paper summarizing your work (take more space if needed, 4 pages max).

 ## Requirements
 Your data and code should be encapsulated in a docker: \